jr0senblum/jwalk/README.md

 #jwalk
-##Helper module for working with Erlang Proplist, EEP18, Mochi-style and Map representations of JSON
+##Helper module for working with Erlang proplists, eep 18, mochihson-style and map representations of JSON

 [![Build Status](https://travis-ci.org/jr0senblum/jwalk.svg)](https://travis-ci.org/jr0senblum/jwalk)
 [![hex.pm version](https://img.shields.io/hexpm/v/jwalk.svg)](https://hex.pm/packages/jwalk)

-This work is inspired by [ej](https://github.com/seth/ej), but handles map, eep-18, mochijson-style and proplist representations of JSON - the types returned by [jsone](https://github.com/sile/jsone) or [jiffy](https://github.com/davisp/jiffy), for example.
+This work is inspired by [ej](https://github.com/seth/ej), but handles map representations in addition to eep18, mochijson and proplists representations of JSON - the types returned by [jsone](https://github.com/sile/jsone) or [jiffy](https://github.com/davisp/jiffy), for example.
 Anything good about this is probably due to the contributors and maintainers of